Traveling on Official Business - 41 C.F.R. § 304

 31 U.S.C. § 1353 is the preferred authority to use if reimbursement or in-kind donation of travel expenses to a meeting or similar function is offered by an outside source.
 There are additional statutes that authorize acceptance of employees' travel expenses for other than meetings or similar functions.

-The authority under 5 U.S.C. § 4111 to accept travel expenses from non-profit organizations described by section 501(c)(3) of the Internal Revenue Code (with supervisor review), still exists when it is reasonably impractical for the agency to accept travel under 31 U.S.C. § 1353.
+The authority under 5 U.S.C. § 4111 to accept travel expenses from non-profit organizations described by section 501(c)(3) of the Internal Revenue Code (with the approval of the DAEO or bureau ethics counselor), still exists when it is reasonably impractical for the agency to accept travel under 31 U.S.C. § 1353.
 Employees may also accept travel expenses under the Intergovernmental Personnel Act when the employee is attending an event other than a conference or a meeting, or occasions permissible under 31 U.S.C. § 1353.

 Frequent Flyer Benefits - 41 C.F.R. § 301-53